njben/fedramp-iaas-webapp/README.md

 1. Click the button below.

 	[![Deploy to Azure](http://azuredeploy.net/AzureGov.png)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmik-e-kim%2Ffedramp-iaas-webapp%2FSQL2017%2Fazuredeploy.json)
-2. Enter the settings above.
+2. Enter the settings described above.
 3. Review the terms and conditions and click **I agree to the terms and conditions stated above**.
 4. Click **Purchase**.

 #### Monitoring deployment status
 This solution uses multiple nested templates to deploy and configure the resources shown in the architecture diagram.
 The full deployment will take approximately 120 minutes.
 You can monitor the deployment from Azure Portal.
-When complete, there will be 49 items deployed to the resource group.
+When complete, there will be 34 items deployed to the resource group.
 If you encounter deployment errors, check the [troubleshooting](#troubleshooting) section below.

-See [TIMELINE.md](/docs/TIMELINE.md) for a resource dependency outline.

 ### POST-DEPLOYMENT

-#### Accessing deployed resources
+#### Accessing Deployed Resources

 You can access your machines through the MGT VM that is created from the deployment.
-From this VM, you can remote into and access any of the VMs in the network.
+From this VM, you can remotely access any of the VMs in the network.
+The default name of the VM is **AZ-MGT-VM**.

+#### Initial Backup

+After successful deployment of this blueprint, you can opt to run the **PostDeployment.ps1** script found in the **/postdeploy** directory for initializing encrypted VM backups into the Azure Recovery Services Vault deployed with the blueprint solution.

+Initial backup can be run immediately after the deployment finishes successfully.
+Alternatively, you can select to run initial backup after configuring your environment for your application.

 #### Cost

 Deploying this solution will create resources within your Azure subscription.
 You will be responsible for the costs associated with these resources, so it is important that you review the applicable pricing and legal terms associated with all the resources and offerings deployed as part of this solution.
-For cost estimates, you can use the Azure Pricing Calculator.
+For cost estimates, you can use the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).

 #### Extending the Solution with Advanced Configuration